FIIs turned net buyers in equities in July after 9 months; what’s next for investors?

 July turned out to be the best month for the Indian equity market this year so far.
 The benchmark equity index BSE Sensex climbed over 8 per cent to 57,570 during the month.
 Positive global cues and inflows by foreign institutional investors (FIIs) aided market sentiment.
 So, will the ongoing momentum continue on Dalal Street and which sectors and stocks may outperform going ahead?
-To discuss the same, Business Today caught up with Nitasha Shankar, head-PRS equity research, YES Securities, to understand what lies ahead for the market.
+To discuss the same, Business Today caught up with Nitasha Shankar of YES Securities, to understand what lies ahead for the market.

 BT: With an inflow of around Rs 4,989 crore, FIIs turned net buyers in the equity market in July after nine months of outflows.
 What will drive FII inflows going ahead?